 What does accountability look like?

 At the same time, the organization should be accountable to itself too.
 The people who volunteer or work for it should have all information to be able to assess the work done, to reflect on it and learn from this with a view to constantly improving performance toward the mission.
-This accountability is not just from management to staff and volunteers but also from each team member to their colleagues.
+This accountability is not just from management to staff and volunteers.
+It’s also from each team member to their colleagues.
 Have I delivered properly and did that have the desired and needed result and impact?
 If not, what can I change to better contribute to our work and the greater good we aspire to via our mission?

 Responsibility and ownership travel hand in hand with accountability

 Accountability is not easy, even if you can make it a way of life.
 Because it means you need to be clear, data driven (I view stories as a type of data) and brutally honest.
-With yourself first of all, and then toward all other stakeholders involved in your activity.
+With yourself first of all.
+And then toward all other stakeholders involved in your activity.
 In my experience, true openness and honesty incite respect and acknowledgement.
-And quite possibly lead to more support rather than less, even if you have not managed to deliver on all of your plans and promises 100%.
+And quite possibly lead to more support rather than less.
+Even if you have not managed to deliver on all of your plans and promises 100%.

 As the starting point lies in your plans and promises and dreams, accountability is not about external factors or third parties and how they messed up everything.
 After all, when you clearly defined your plans, you were well aware there was an outside world, and you should have taken that into account before you started planning, promising and dreaming.
 Thus, it follows that the only one to blame when the outside world throws a spanner in your wheel is you – for not making the correct assessment at the start. (this does not mean, of course, that you cannot hold others accountable for not delivering on what they promised – I merely want to point out that true accountability focuses on your own ownership of your plans, promises and dreams as this is the only element you can control yourself).